 You can assign names to identify external lines, target lines, and your co-workers' telephones.
 During a call, the name (if programmed) is shown on the telephone display instead of the external line number or internal telephone number of the caller.
-Step-by-step instructions for adding or changing the name of a telephone or a line are in Changing the name of a telephone on page 24.
+You need to start a Unified Manager session to program this feature.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.

 Telephone names and line names can contain both letters and numbers, but cannot be longer than seven characters.
 You cannot use the # and symbols.